 The overall goal of the treatment of neuroendocrine cancer is to remove the primary tumor and metastases.

-For patients with inoperable and metastatic NETs, peptide receptor radionuclide therapy with somatostatin analogs is preferred.
-The effectiveness of chemotherapy drugs differs depending on the expression of different subtypes of somatostatin receptors by NET cells and the possibility of penetration of chemotherapy drugs into the tumor tissue.
+For patients with inoperable and metastatic NETs, peptide receptor radionuclide therapy with somatostatin analogs is indicated.
+Unlike chemotherapy, the efficacy of the peptide receptor radionuclide therapy differs depending on the expression of somatostatin receptors by NET cells and the possibility of penetration of drugs into the tumor tissue.
 The response to treatment is determined using biochemical markers (chromogranin A) and imaging techniques (CT and MRI).

 Where can I undergo treatment with chemotherapy abroad?

-Health tourism becomes more and more popular these days, as medicine abroad, often ensures a much better quality of treatment with chemotherapy.
+Health tourism is becoming more and more popular these days, as medicine abroad often ensures a much better quality of treatment with chemotherapy.

 The following European hospitals show the best success rates in the treatment of neuroendocrine tumors with chemotherapy: